A cool $100,000 hits your checking account. Good day.

 1. Peer-to-Peer Lending

 While both platforms did admirably Lending Club has become my go to sources for investing in P2P loans.
 You can even invest as little as $25 in a single loan so if you want to get your feet wet, Lending Club recommends starting out with an Investment of $2,500 so you can buy into 100 different loans and really spread out any risk.
+With $100k to spread around I would start a beginner of with an investment of $5k and the ramp it up from there.
 You can use P2P lending to diversify your portfolio away from stocks and other investments.

 If you're looking to invest directly into the lives of others, investing with LendingClub is a great way to do so.